9 minsPublished on 5/31/2022

 Bitcoin price and volatility (Image source)

-On the other hand, the price of gold hardly moved from $1930/oz at the beginning of April to $1911/oz at the beginning of May–a change of less than one percent.
-The historical data clearly shows Bitcoin has a higher rate of volatility compared to gold.
+On the other hand, during the same time period, the price of gold hardly moved from $1930/oz at the beginning of April 2022 to $1911/oz at the beginning of May–a change of less than one percent.

 Rarity